input-output-hk/cardano-node-wiki/docs/Git-submodules-guide.md

 This will configure the specified submodule to use the specified branch.

-This branch configuration is fairly crude however.
-When you switch git references at the meta-project level, you will continue have your submodule switch to reference commits instead of branches.
+Please note that this branch configuration is relatively basic.
+When you switch `git` references at the meta-project level, your submodules will continue to reference specific commits rather than branches.

-A script is available in [cardano-dev](https://github.com/input-output-hk/cardano-dev) to deal with this.
-Whilst it cannot keep your submodules pointing at the relevant branch it can restore your submodules to their configured branches with a simple invocation.
+You can find the script in [cardano-dev](https://github.com/input-output-hk/cardano-dev) to work with.
+Note that while it cannot keep your submodules pointing at the relevant branch, it can restore your submodules to their configured branches with a simple invocation.

 Here is an end-to-end example: